Slicer/SlicerJupyter/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/slicer/SlicerNotebooks/master)

-Whn you click on the link, Binder launches 3D Slicer with SlicerJupyter extension on their cloud servers.
+When you click on the link, Binder launches 3D Slicer with SlicerJupyter extension on their cloud servers.
 Binder is a free service and server resources are quite limited.
 Also, there is no interactive access to the graphical user interface.
 Therefore, this option is only recommended for testing, demos, or simple computations or visualizations.

 ## Option 2.
 Run Slicer and Jupyter on your own computer